crcn/figmark/README.md

 paperclip --definition --write
 ```

-☝🏻Both of these commands will generate strongly typed `*.pc.d.ts` files that you can use in your app code.
+☝🏻Both of these commands will generate strongly typed `*.pc.d.ts` files that will make it easier (and safer) to use downloaded design files.